 About Cae Gwyn

 Cae Gwyn is ideally situated within easy reach for a weekend or week-long getaways with Chester and Shrewsbury only 90 minutes away.
+Once you are here, we are only 20 minutes from Antur Stiniog MTB Centre, 30 minutes from Dyfi Bike Park and there are a whole load of forest trails in between.
 The coastal town of Barmouth, only 25 minutes away has the white sandy beach that runs for miles.

-It’s pretty hard to miss the outstanding view of the Rhinogydd Mountains (Rhinogs) that provide the backdrop to your stay.
+When you are at Cae Gwyn, you will be blown away by the peace and tranquillity of a close to nature holiday.
+The surrounding land is still farmed for sheep, and the MTB jumps line provides some epic photo opportunities with the outstanding view of the Rhinogydd Mountains (Rhinogs) that provide the backdrop to your stay.
 The Rhinogs could be considered Snowdonia’s best kept secret offering true mountain wilderness.
 There are no easy roads in, but you can hike up there from the farm.

 We are continually working to be as eco-friendly as possible and have a 4KW solar panel system, as well as using a wood pellet biomass boiler for heating and hot water.